cpescato/wikipedia/index.md

 - Also, elections with a very strongly positive vote do exist, but no failed elections has an averga vote lower than -0.09.
 This is a good sign, meaning that overall people are more likely to vote in favour than against someone.

+But don't get too confident just yet.
+In fact, we have computed that while 73.6% of the votes are positive, only 44.6% of elections are successful.
+Yes, you read that right.
+This could be explained by the fact that bureaucrats can close an election at any time, or by the fact that few successful elections regroup a large amount of the positive votes.
+This is possible since duration does not tell us the rythm at which the votes are casted.

+But let's investigate that.
+We kept track of both the number of votes per elections and their ending average vote value. so let's see :
+XXX

+**Can we observe the Information cascade phenomenon ?**
+Well first, what is an information cascade ?
+In our case, it would mean that as soon as a certain amount of positive or negative votes have been casteed, nearly all of the following votes will adhere to the direction they give to the elction.
+This is the illustration of the the human nature being tempted to do as the others do.
+If you want more details, we OF COURSE could only recommend the (Wikipedia)[https://en.wikipedia.org/wiki/Information_cascade] page.
+One might expect to see this kind of behaviour for Wikipedia public elections, and in any setting in which voters tell future voters the nature of the vote they casted.

 ## ELECTION DUPLICATES